 Initial Pool Play

-The 12 best finishers in the ACC regular season standings qualify for the tournament.
-This year, Louisville and Florida State were the odd teams out.
+The top 12 of the 14 total teams in the ACC regular season standings qualify for the tournament.
+This year, Notre Dame and Boston College were the odd teams out.
 The remaining teams are sorted into four pools, with the top four teams each serving as a de facto “No. 1 seed” in their pool.
-Carolina is the No. 7 seed and will be in Pool B with No. 2 Virginia and No. 11 Georgia Tech.
+Carolina won the ACC regular-season title and is the No. 1 overall seed.
+The Tar Heels will be in Pool A with No. 8 Wake Forest and No. 12 Pittsburgh.

 The three teams in each pool will play each other in a round-robin style.
 After these three games, the team with the best record advances to the semifinals.
 Should two (or three) teams tie for the best record, the tiebreaker goes to the team with the higher seed, which places a heavy incentive on regular season performance.
-For example, the Tar Heels could beat Virginia, but if they lose to Georgia Tech and Virginia beats Georgia Tech, the Cavaliers would advance despite losing the head-to-head matchup with UNC.
+For example, if the Tar Heels lost to Wake Forest and beat Pittsburgh, but Pittsburgh beat Wake Forest, every Pool A team would finish 1-1 and Carolina – the highest seed – would advance.

 Semifinals and Finals